 The development’s proximity to Aldgate East tube station and two major roads presents the project team with both challenges and opportunities.
-Initially, it ensures that the new development is well served by existing transport links, which include four nearby Underground entrances and five bus stops.
+Initially, it ensures that the new office space development is well served by existing transport links, which include four nearby Underground entrances and five bus stops.
 These assets do, however, make work on an already constrained site increasingly difficult.
 Our engineers modelled the ground works needed to excavate the basement of 101 Whitechapel High Street, so that we could present the planning consultants and the London Borough of Tower Hamlets with proof that our work would not impact the existing infrastructure.

 Image: Foster + Partners

 Large-scale developments such as 101 Whitechapel High Street can have high energy demands.
 As a practice that is committed to promoting sustainable design, we are exploring multiple options to find high-performance solutions that are also energy-efficient.
 Mindful of the London Plan, in which air quality is a key consideration, our building services engineers are assessing various means to condition the interior of this large complex.
 We are considering using a heat pump system, which is more efficient than traditional, gas-fired provision as it allows heating and cooling to occur at low temperatures.
 We are developing a highly glazed facade that enables natural light to permeate deep into the building without excessive solar gain.
 This minimises the need for both artificial lighting and internal conditioning.

 Economic vitality for commercial office space in London

 As well as creating an exceptional working environment for a range of businesses — from small start-ups to well-known multinationals – 101 Whitechapel High Street will offer an attractive retail space designed to draw tourists and local residents alike to the area.
 This will create a more diverse community that flourishes beyond the nine-to-five working day, and ensure the ongoing economic vitality of commercial office spaces in this vibrant new area